 Michele joined Watsi on February 24th, 2015.
 Five years ago, Michele became the 946th member to automatically support a new Watsi patient every month.
-Since then, 4,846 more people have become monthly donors!
-Michele's most recent donation traveled 8,300 miles to support Nyo, a mother from Burma, to fund an Achilles tendon lengthening procedure so that she can walk again.
+Since then, 5,019 more people have become monthly donors!
+Michele's most recent donation traveled 8,500 miles to support Yoon, a beautiful 12-year-old girl from Burma, to fund an Achilles tendon lengthening procedure so that she can walk again.

 Michele has funded healthcare for 94 patients in 14 countries.